Top 10 Most Haunted and Ghost States in the US

 Photo: Past Chronicles |

-West Virginia’s abundance of cemeteries (18,534) helped to increase its “spook score.”
-The oldest cemetery is the Morgan Chapel and Graveyard in Bunker Hill, Berkeley County, founded in 1741.
-One notably spooky cemetery is the Hatfield Cemetery in Logan County, where members of the Hatfield family (famous for their feud with the McCoy’s) are buried.
-The study also notes that West Virginia hosts 25 ghost towns around the state, including Brink in Marion County, Jerryville in Webster County, and Exchange in Braxton County.
-West Virginia is also famous for being the root of the legendary red-eyed “Mothman,” who was first sighted in 1967 near abandoned WWII bunkers in Point Pleasant.
-Today, Point Pleasant is home to a 12-foot steel statue and an entire museum dedicated to the humanoid creature. |
+West Virginia's abundance of cemeteries (18,534) contributed to the state's high "spook score."
+The Morgan Chapel and Graveyard in Bunker Hill, Berkeley County, was founded in 1741.
+The Hatfield Cemetery in Logan County is a particularly eerie cemetery, where members of the Hatfield family (famous for their feud with the McCoys) are buried.
+The study also mentions 25 ghost towns in West Virginia, including Brink in Marion County, Jerryville in Webster County, and Exchange in Braxton County.
+West Virginia is also known as the birthplace of the legendary red-eyed "Mothman," who was first seen in 1967 near abandoned WWII bunkers in Point Pleasant.
+Point Pleasant now has a 12-foot steel statue and a museum dedicated to the humanoid creature. |

 4. Florida